 The first time I came to Dubai was in 1999 to help launch Gordon Ramsay’s restaurant [Verre, his first in Dubai], and even though there has always been amazing food here, for example Lebanese, Pakistani or Indian, Western fine-dining cuisine was not well represented.
 So, Gordon’s restaurant was quite a statement, as he was the first one of such status to open a restaurant in Dubai.
 But as the buildings grew bigger and bigger, the food scene started changing and now Dubai is very similar to London in terms of gastronomic diversity.
 It’s very international.

-There are many great places here - venues that have been here for a while or just recently opened such as Nathan Outlaw’s Al Mahara in Burj Al Arab and Ruya in Grosvenor House.
+There are many great places here - venues that have been here for a while such as Al Mahara in Burj Al Arab and Ruya in Grosvenor House.

 I don’t think that I’m going to open a new restaurant in the near future.
 Marina Social needs lots of attention and as I spend only around 25 days in Dubai a year in total, I just want to put all my effort into making it better and better.